Duration 2 Years

 Digital effects (DFX) are everywhere – from Marvel blockbusters and immersive content, to commercials, television programmes, games and independent movies.
 This course gives students extensive, practical training on real sets, in a visual effects (VFX) and animation studio, and in cutting-edge grading and finishing suites.

-DFX students are taught essential 2D and 3D VFX and SFX techniques and will go on to specialise in either compositing, colour or CG 3D.
-They work with the latest available software and camera technology and are taught by current industry artists, technicians and supervisors.
+DFX students are taught essential 2D and 3D VFX and Colour/Finishing techniques and will go on to specialise in either:

 Recent credits and successes